picwell-trevor/sk_s3_file/README.md

 Put `depends sk_s3_file` in your metadata.rb to gain access to the LWRP in your code.

+## Contributing

+Just open a PR or Issue on GitHub.

+DO NOT Submit PRs for Ruby 1.8.7 support.
+DO NOT Submit PRs for Chef < 11.6.0 support.

+If you want either of those, make a fork and maintain it yourself.

 ## License and Author

 - Author:: Lamont Granquist (<lamont@scriptkiddie.org>)